UT Tyler School of Education

 - Complete the Online School of Admission Application once the application has been opened.
 The application will be open from September 13 - October 11, 2019.
 The next application window will be during the spring 2020 semester.
 If you need further information about the School of Education, feel free to schedule an appointment with Ms. Lisa Dempsey through our online appointment locator.
-You should meet with with Ms. Dempsey prior to submitting this application.
+You should meet with Ms. Dempsey prior to submitting this application.
 If you have any questions about the admissions process, you may schedule an appointment or send an email to Ms. Dempsey.

 Do you meet admission criteria?